barbazul/1kfa/mod_guide_gm.md

 and write down a few stats for the party's foes.

 First, write down the names of each foe.
-Beside each name, write the foe's attack power die (d2, d4, d6, d10).
+Beside each name, write the foe's attack power (d4, d6, d10).
 Beside that, draw ticks for their Stamina points.

 ![GM Worksheet](images/gm_worksheet_filled.png){ width=7cm }